-This Policy is without prejudice to a reporting person's rights to disclose information as provided for under Section 14 of the National Treasury Management Agency Act 1990 (as amended).
+This Policy and the Procedures are without prejudice to a reporting person's rights to disclose information as provided for under Section 14 of the National Treasury Management Agency Act 1990 (as amended).

-Grievances about interpersonal conflicts between a reporting person and another worker that only affect the reporting person do not come within the scope of this Policy and will be addressed under the NTMA's Dignity and Respect Policy or the NTMA's Grievance Procedure, as appropriate.
-However, if any such complaint relates to a relevant wrongdoing (as described below), HBFI may consider that complaint to come within the scope of this Policy.
+Grievances about interpersonal conflicts between a reporting person and another worker that only affect the reporting person do not come within the scope of this Policy or the Procedures and will be addressed under the NTMA's Dignity and Respect Policy or the NTMA's Grievance Procedure, as appropriate.
+However, if any such complaint relates to a relevant wrongdoing (as described in section 5 below), HBFI may consider that complaint to come within the scope of this Policy and the Procedures.